tainacan/tainacan-wiki/dev/setup-local.md

 First of all, clone this repository.

 Note that you can NOT clone it directly in the WordPress `plugins` directory.
 Clone it in a folder of its own and configure your build to point to your local WordPress `plugins` folder.

 ```
 git clone git@git.github.com:tainacan/tainacan.git
 ```

 Set up a WordPress installation.
-This could be a dedicated installation to develop tainacan or you can use an existing instance you have.
-Its up to you, but you will need one, both for developing and manually testing, as well to run automated integration tests.
+This could be a dedicated installation to develop Tainacan or you can use an existing instance you have.
+It is up to you, but you will need one, both for developing and manually testing, as well to run automated integration tests.

 ## Build

-When we want to build the plugin, we run `build.sh` that basically installs any dependencies, compiles all the assets (sass and js) and moves the files to the plugin directory.
+When we want to build the plugin, we run `build.sh` that installs any dependencies, compiles all the assets (sass and js) and moves the files to the plugin directory.
 This compiled version of the plugin is the one added to the official WordPress Plugin repository.

 In order to use it, make a copy of `build-config-sample.cfg` and name it only `build-config.cfg`.
 Edit and fill in your environment details: